JHurricane96/weather-provider/README.md

 ------------------

 Install Node and MongoDB on your system, and place all the files in any folder.
 Using Node's package manager npm, install all the dependencies mentioned below.
 They should go into the node_modules folder inside the working directory.
 Also, download the Chart.js module and place the file Chart.js in /public/javascripts.
+From the weather icons repository, place the font folder inside /public, and place weather-icons.css (inside the css folder in the repo) inside /public/stylesheets.
 Now, run the script entitled `first-time.js` (`node first-time.js`).
 This sets up the database on your system.
 Finally, run server.js.

 Usage
 -----